I’m retired – do I need Medicare Supplement insurance?

 If you decide to buy a Medicare Supplement plan, you might want to do so during your six-month Medicare Supplement Period (starting when you’re both at least 65 years old and enrolled in Medicare Part B).
 During this time period, an insurance company can’t deny you a Medicare Supplement plan – or charge you a higher premium – if you have a health condition (although a waiting period may apply before your health condition is covered).
 Outside this period, you can apply for a Medicare Supplement plan anytime, but you might have to undergo a health evaluation and you could have to pay a higher premium, and it’s not guaranteed that you’ll be accepted into the plan.

 If you would like to know more about Medicare Supplement plans for retirees, please feel free to reach out to me.
 If you prefer, you can schedule a phone call or request an email by clicking on the buttons below.
 You can also find out about plan options in your area by clicking the Compare Plans button.
-If you’d like to talk to someone today about Medicare, give me or another licensed eHealth insurance agent a call at 1-844-847-2660 (TTY users can call 711) Monday through Friday, 8AM to 8PM ET.

 The product and service descriptions, if any, provided on these Medicare.com Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.